PlainsightAI/legacy-docs/data-model.md

 ### Event

-Events are a sensor collection payload with deltas updates of configuration, properties, and attributes.
+Events are sensor collection payloads whose configuration, properties and attributes values can be updated.

 Field|Type|Description
 -|-|-